 “Hey, who are you?”

 I was startled.
 An elderly gentleman, with a thin frame and a face covered with soot, approached me.
-He was holding a sandwich in one hand and motioned at me with the other.
+He was holding a sandwich in one hand and motioned toward me with the other.

-I told him I was a photographer and historian and was very much curious about the old store.
-After a brief discussion, I learned that he owned and operated the old store – and still lives in it despite its outward appearance.
+I told him I was a photographer and historian who was curious about the old store.
+After a brief discussion, I learned that he owned and had once operated the old store – and still lived inside despite its deteriorated outward appearance.

 I am not sure how coherent the man was.
-He complained about the buzzing in his ears, people speaking to him despite no one around, and about the Japanese.
-He was convinced that I was Japanese but went nowhere with that conversation.
-Outside of the small talk about the store, much of what he said was barely recognizable.
+He complained about a buzzing sound inside his ears, people conversing to him despite no one else nearby, and about the Japanese.
+He was convinced that I was of Japanese lineage but went nowhere with that conversation.
+Outside of the small talk about the store, much of what he had said was barely recognizable.

-I worried about his well-being after departing and heading north towards Richmond.
-It’s been a long, cold winter, and I hope that he’s been keeping warm and staying dry in that old general store down at Valley View.
+I worried about his well-being after departing.
+It’s had been a long, cold winter, and I had hoped that he kept warm and dry in that old general store down at Valley View.